 Escort says the replacement is even better.
 To verify that claim we gathered up both models for a comparison.
 Here's what we found.

-Among the biggest changes is the addition of GPS, allowing the latest Redline to lock out nuisance radar signals and mark GPS locations.
-With satellite technology it can also display your speed and warn of red light and speed cameras.
+Like its forebear, the Redline EX is a large, heavy detector, a legacy of twin metal radar antennae.
+It has GPS, allowing it to lock out nuisance radar signals—automatic door openers, for instance—and mark GPS locations.
+It can also display your speed and warn of red light and speed cameras.

 Like its predecessor, the EX has a matte-black case adorned on top with only a discreet Redline EX logo, making it much more resistant to annoying windshield reflections than many detectors.
 A mini-USB jack on the side of the case links the detector to a PC for Internet access and updates to its camera database and firmware.

 The Redline EX windshield bracket has a large suction cup and attaches to the detector magnetically.
 Once installed, it grips the detector securely.

 Most of the EX feature set likewise is borrowed from the Max 360 and Passport iX.
 Included is the Auto Learn feature that automatically locks out nuisance signals like radar-controlled automatic door openers.
 Drive past one a few times and it's automatically added to the memory.
 Next time you drive past, there's no alert.

-An IVT filter helps somewhat to recognize Blind Spot Monitoring (BSM) radar and ignore it.
+An IVT filter helps to recognize Blind Spot Monitoring (BSM) radar and ignore it.
 Auto LoK chops K-band sensitivity by 65 percent and we found it more effective in reducing false alarms from BSM radar, also those from door openers.